LexisNexis-GHA-Public/action-github-app-auth/README.md

 # action-github-app-jwt-and-installation-token

-This uses Octokit to fetch a GitHub App JWT as well as the installation access token if installationId is given.
+Action using Octokit to retrieve a GitHub App JWT as well as the installation access token if installation ID is given.

 ## Development